 According to Greenomics, Wilmar was listed as the biggest buyer of palm oil from both Patiware and Provident Agro, so the agribusiness giant would seem to have significant leverage to get the suppliers to change their practices, should it choose to exercise it.

 Asked whether the Sitorus brothers’ familial bond means that if Wilmar continues to source tainted palm oil from Ganda, its prospects for cleaning up the rest of its supply chain are troubling, Mark Sanderson, a communications officer with The Forest Trust, which advises Wilmar on its sustainability policy, said, “This may be a legitimate concern to some as inconsistent handling of like cases would most likely make it harder in future to tackle non compliance.
 On the other hand, such relationships can also potentially lead to positive influence.
 Wilmar has gained some success in getting suppliers with whom they have [a] good relationship to commit to a similar sustainability policy.”

 The forest clearing contravenes not only Wilmar’s own policy but also the Indonesian Palm Oil Pledge (IPOP), a high-profile, joint sustainability pact into which Wilmar has entered along with Golden Agri-Resources, Asian Agri, Musim Mas and the Indonesian Chamber of Commerce and Industry (Kadin).
-Ganda has not issued such a policy.
+Ganda has no such a policy.

 *An earlier version of this article stated that Ganda owns Provident Agro as well as Patiware.
 Mongabay regrets the error.